slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Money just comes to me because I know where to stand."
 -- Chelsea Lazkani*

-> *"When volatility or drawdowns are large, the price contains no information."
+> *"When volatility or drawdowns are large, the price contains no information." (...)
--- Nassim Taleb*

-> *"400% up is equivalent to 80% down.
+"400% up is equivalent to 80% down.
 And when you look at graphs use log scale.
 Linear is uninformative."
 -- Nassim Taleb*

 > *"Gold is money.
 Everything else is credit."